WHY THIS MATTERS IN BRIEF

 Graphene’s weird properties could help create computer chips that are thousands of times faster than today’s chips.

-Today’s silicon based electronic CPU’s, like the ones sold by AMD and Intel, operate at clock rates of several hundred gigahertz, hence the GHz acronym given to the speed of each computer chip you buy – whether that’s in a computer or a smartphone.
+Today’s silicon based electronic CPU’s, like the ones sold by AMD and Intel, operate at clock rates measured in gigahertz, hence the GHz acronym given to the speed of each computer chip you buy – whether that’s in a computer or a smartphone.
 That is, they are switching several billion times per second.
 As many people have said in the past Moore’s Law is starting to falter, despite advances in building transistors that are just 0.1nm and 0.5nm in size compared to today’s best cutting edge commercial transistors which are still 7nm, and by future standards even the performance of these cutting edge silicon systems is puny.
 But now scientists have found a way to create CPU’s that operate at Terahertz (THz) speeds – thousands of times faster than today’s top of the line CPU’s.

 Recently DARPA, The US governments cutting edge military research arm dropped $1.5billion to help re-invent the US electronic industry which it feels is at risk of failing to keep up with past expectations, especially when it comes to Moore’s Law, and now a team in Germany have answered their call, in one area at least – they’ve found a way to create stable computer chips that could operate in the terahertz range.